adjhawar/forex_ml/FOREX.md

 You will also see a graph plot between the expected value and predicted value.

 Contributors:

-1.Aditya Jhawar
+Aditya Jhawar

-2.Aarsh Prakash Agarwal
+Aarsh Prakash Agarwal